 What’s the best time to use salicylic acid?

-Although it’s best to apply salicylic acid in your evening routine to avoid exposing your newly exfoliated skin to the sun immediately after, you can safely use it in your morning routine if you wish.
-But make sure you apply sunscreen even if you stay indoors the whole day.
+Although it’s best to apply salicylic acid in your nighttime routine to avoid exposing the exfoliated skin to the sun, you can also use it in your morning routine.
+But make sure you apply board-spectrum sunscreen.

 What to use after salicylic acid

-After salicylic acid, it’s best to use a lightweight moisturizer with a non-comedogenic formula that aids in hydrating the skin and supporting regeneration.
+After salicylic acid, it’s best to use a lightweight moisturizer with a non-comedogenic formula that aids in hydrating the skin and restoring the moisture barrier.
 Look for moisturizers containing hyaluronic acid, glycerin, squalane, peptides, fatty acids, and ceramides.

 What to avoid while using salicylic acid

-Also, be mindful of the cleanser you use alongside salicylic acid.
-Harsh cleansers containing astringents and alcohol can strip your skin of its natural moisture, which can worsen the drying effects of salicylic acid.
+- Don’t use harsh cleansers.
+Harsh cleansers containing astringents and alcohol can remove skin moisture, which can worsen the drying effects of salicylic acid.

 - Avoid using it on broken or irritated skin.